 Avoiding Late Fees

 An easy way to help ensure you pay at the same time every month is to set up an auto-draft from your checking or savings account.
-If you’re in a pinch, try to avoid charging a loan payment to a credit card—that way you can avoid paying high credit card interest on a lower-interest student loan.
+Some lenders may even offer a rate discount to student loan borrowers who enroll in automatic payments.

 Maximizing “Surprise” Money